fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 ### What is Computational Power?

 Computational power, or compute capacity, measures how many operations a system can perform per second.
 For AI workloads, we care about floating-point operations per second (FLOPS).
 The scale is exponential: a single modern GPU like the H200 delivers around 1,000 TFLOPS (teraFLOPS, or 10^12 operations per second) for FP16 operations.
-A cluster with 1000 such GPUs gives you roughly 1 PFLOPS (petaFLOPS, 10^15 operations per second).
+A cluster with 1000 such GPUs gives you roughly 1,000 PFLOPS (petaFLOPS, 10^15 operations per second), or 1 EFLOPS (exaFLOPS, 10^18 operations per second): 1000 GPUs × 1000 TFLOPS = 10^6 TFLOPS = 1000 PFLOPS = 1 EFLOPS.

 But here's the thing: raw FLOPS numbers don't tell the whole story.
 In practice, you'll see different precision formats used for different purposes: